-Over twenty years ago, the Town of Nantucket conducted a needs assessment of the Nantucket Community.
+Over thirty years ago, the Town of Nantucket conducted a needs assessment of the Nantucket Community.
 Second only to affordable housing was the need for affordable childcare.

 Upon hearing this report, the late Bernie Grossman was deeply concerned about the effect a lack of childcare might have on Nantucket’s economy.
 Bernie and veteran early childhood educator Anne Bradt sketched out what would be needed to develop a year-round, full day, affordable early education and care center.